 Saturated vs. Unsaturated Fat

-Saturated fat and unsaturated fat are distinguished by the chemical composition of their fatty acid chain.
+Saturated and unsaturated fats are distinguished by the chemical composition of their fatty acid chain.

-Their construction determines how the body reads, stores, or uses the fats properly.
-The tighter the chemical bonding, the denser the fat is.
-For example, saturated fat is very stable because saturated fatty acids do not have a double bond between molecules.
-Unsaturated fat (the healthiest fat) has at least one double bond, meaning that the fat is less dense at room temperature (liquid fats are denser than the solids; the latter, like ice, float on the liquid) .
-Stored at room temperature, unsaturated fats are liquid (like olive oil) whereas saturated fats, with a single bond are typically solid (like butter).
+Saturated fat is very stable while unsaturated fat (the healthy fat) is less dense at room temperature.
+Stored at room temperature, unsaturated fats are liquid (like olive oil) whereas saturated fats are typically solid (like butter).
 While unsaturated fat is healthier for your body than saturated fat, you need both to maintain a healthy diet— you just need more unsaturated fat than saturated fat!

 Unsaturated Fat = A Good Friend